Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Proximal Policy Optimisation for Centralised and Decentralised Problem.

-Instead of using a hybrid model for continuous action space as in the DDPG algorithm, we propose an on-policy algorithm, namely proximal policy optimisation (PPO) with an efficient learning technique to achieve a better performance in this section.
-In the PPO algorithm, we compare the current policy and obtained policy to find maximisation of the objective as
+Instead of using a hybrid model for continuous action space as in the DDPG algorithm, we propose an on-policy algorithm, namely proximal policy optimisation (PPO), with an efficient learning technique to achieve a better performance.
+In the PPO algorithm, we compare the current policy and obtained policy to find maximisation of the objective function as

 where $p^t_\theta = \frac{\pi(s, a; \theta)}{\pi (s, a; \theta_{old})}$ denote the probability ratio and $A^\pi (s, a) = Q^\pi(s,a) - V^\pi(s)$ is an estimator of the advantage function defined in \cite{JS:16:ICLR}.
 We use SGD for training networks with a mini-batch $D$ to maximise the objective.
 Thus, the policy is updated by